divechan/docs/docs/contracts/v2/concepts/01-protocol-overview/04-glossary.md

 ### Automated market maker

-An automated market maker is a smart contract on Ethereum that holds on-chain liquidity reserves.
+An automated market maker is a smart contract on Rails Network that holds on-chain liquidity reserves.
 Users can trade against these reserves at prices set by an automated market making formula.

 ### Constant product formula

-The automated market making algorithm used by Uniswap.
+The automated market making algorithm used by Rails Network Swap.
 See [x\*y=k](#x--y--k).

 ### ERC20

-ERC20 tokens are fungible tokens on Ethereum.
-Uniswap supports all standard ERC20 implementations.
+ERC20 tokens are fungible tokens on Rails Network.
+Rails Network Swap supports all standard ERC20 implementations.

 ### Factory